INSIDE: Roam the Gnome’s Epic & Helpful Guide on How to Save Money for Travel!

 - 4 Set a Monetary Goal

-- 9 How to save money for a trip
+- 8 Helpful tips on now to save money for a trip

 How to Save Money for Travel

-I’ve come to realise there are two equal parts of this equation.
+I’ve come to realise there are two equal parts to this equation.

 1. Cut my expenses